misrepresenting/Team-Changer/README.md

 This plugin is for changing team using spawn location (Only work if there is spawn locations that allowed to change team on touched)

 + ;teamgui
- > Open the gui made by me c:
+ > Open the gui made by misrepresenting c:
 + ;noteamgui / closeteamgui
  > Close the gui